 Transvaginal Mesh Lawsuit

 It may be hard to believe, but transvaginal mesh was never specifically tested for use in vaginal repairs.
 This is part of what led to a large number of transvaginal mesh lawsuits being filed on behalf of women who have suffered serious and life-changing injuries after being implanted with the mesh.
 Our transvaginal mesh lawyers have stepped up to help women who have been harmed by this mesh implant seek justice.
 Join the thousands of women who have stood up against Big Pharma by filing a transvaginal mesh lawsuit today.
-Contact a transvaginal mesh lawyer today at 1.866.472.9108 or contact us online.
+Contact a transvaginal mesh lawyer today at 866-520-2755 or complete our contact form.

 Only after reviewing published scientific research from 1996 to 2011 did the FDA discover that transvaginal mesh repairs of pelvic prolapse (vaginal repairs) often failed to fix the symptoms of prolapse or improve the patient’s quality of life as compared to non-mesh repair treatments.
 This has led to numerous transvaginal mesh lawsuits.